 Knowing that Nathan and his team built ConvertKit from the ground up using this philosophy of email marketing really gave me faith and belief that I was going to get more from my content and be able to add more value to those people on my email list.

 When you look at the two applications side by side you can see how simple ConvertKit is in comparison.
-It’s was a moment of clarity for me.
+This was a moment of clarity for me.

-ConvertKit eradicates this problem.
-One list.
+ConvertKit eradicates this problem with one list.
 That’s all you need.

 He talks about how ConvertKit makes things like list management, automation and subscriptions easier than Mailchimp.
 And he’s right.
 I used Mailchimp for years and moved to ConvertKit for these exact reasons.